 Deciduous, Shrubs, Trees

-Native to Arizona, Texas, Mexico.
-Common name refers to the spirally twisted seedpods, which make an unusual and attractive addition to dried arrangements.
+Native to Arizona, Texas, and Mexico.
+The common name refers to the spirally twisted seedpods, which make an unusual and attractive addition to dried arrangements.
 This mesquite produces an open canopy of bluish green foliage.
-This is a naturally shrubby deciduous plant that is often used as a barrier planting, but it can be trained as a 30-ft. tree.Prosopis velutina
+It is a naturally shrubby deciduous plant that is often used as a barrier planting, but it can be trained as a 30-ft. tree.Prosopis velutina

 Native from southeastern Arizona into Mexico and West Texas.
-Resembles Prosopis glandulosa, which reaches 30 ft. high and wide, but Prosopis velutina may be smaller and shrubbier when grown in poor, dry conditions.
+Resembles P. glandulosa, which reaches 30 ft. high and wide, but P. velutina may be smaller and shrubbier when grown in poor, dry conditions.
 Common in Arizona.

-Native to the northern Chihuahuan Desert, this rounded, somewhat coarse-foliaged plant grows 1 1/2&...
+Native to the northern Chihuahuan Desert, this rounded, somewhat coarse-foliaged plant grows to 1 1/2&...

 Covered with woolly gray leaves to conserve moisture in its native Southwest deserts, this erect or sp...

 Native to deserts in the Southwest, Mexico, and South America.
 Though hardy in other environments, mes...